GoldenretriverYT/spaghetto/README.md

 # Spaghetto
-Spaghetto is a simple interpreted language with an interpreter written C#
+Spaghetto is a simple interpreted language with an interpreter written in C#

 ## Why use Spaghetto?
 Honestly, you shouldn't.
 It is just a fun project I do in my free time.
 It isn't really good, stable or quick.
 Its slower than python.
 Worse than COBOL (ok thats maybe over exaggerated).
 Has more bugs than Cyberpunk 2077.